aniket-04/aniket-04/README.md

 - Photobia- Photos sharing social media website.
 - A web app to create timetable of only selected courses.
-- Voice Smart Calculator
+- Voice CalC - A smart Calculator
-- My-keeper
+- My-keeper - buddy that will help you to keep your tasks done.

 ## Technology I am Familiar with